-| | |
+| | | | |

-Simple Anytime Almond Cake
+Simple Almond Cake Recipe

 What to Love About This Almond Cake

-• A simple to make cake that’s slightly sweet.
+• A simple-to-make cake that’s slightly sweet.

 • Versatile for snacking, teatime, or special enough for holidays.